Overview of Banks in Sweden

 This bank is one of the largest in Sweden.
 It is also one of the big four banks in the country.
 It has been serving over 7 million customers and it has around 240 branches in Sweden.
 Around 14,000 employees work in Swedbank.
 It has a presence in many countries like South Africa, Luxembourg, Norway, Finland, Denmark, etc. At the end of June 2017, the total assets acquired by this bank were SEK 2426 billion.
 Its head-quarter is situated in Sundbyberg.

 #5.
 Carnegie Investment Bank AB:

 This is one of the oldest top banks in Sweden.
 It was established in the year 1803, around 214 years ago.
 This is one of the most significant investment banks in Sweden.
 It has been providing services like investment banking, securities brokerage, and also private banking.
-It has many branches in Nordic region.
-In the year 2001, Carnegie Bank acquired HQ Fonder and HQ Bank and has become the leader of investment banking in Nordic region.
+It has many branches in the Nordic region.
+In the year 2001, Carnegie Bank acquired HQ Fonder and HQ Bank and has become the leader of investment banking in the Nordic region.

 #6.
 Ikano Bank:

 Ikano Bank is one of the most prominent internet banks operating in Europe.
 Previously, it was known as IkanoBanken.
 In the year 2009, the name was changed to Ikano Bank.
 It provides all sorts of financial services like car loans, mortgage loans, insurance, corporate leasing, etc. It was established in the year 1988 and it is a part of the Ikano group.
 Around 3800 people work here.
 At the end of December 2016, it has total assets of SEK 41.5 billion.